All Episodes

 Then you have not yet still given me, other than the paradigm change, any motivation for hiding all of this information.

-Yeah, I'm not getting a motivation either.
+I'm not getting a motivation either.

-lied to us well yeah one of the reasons is that they've been a long time since they've been
+One of the reasons is that it's been a long time since they've been even close to being a civilian agency devoted to peaceful purposes.

-i think there's more to this than them just trying to conceal the fact that
+I think there's more to this than them just trying to conceal the fact that their model of the universe doesn't work.

-So, I want to pursue this a little bit, but here's the way I want to pursue it.
+So I want to pursue this a little bit, but here's the way I want to pursue it.

-Gentlemen, I need quick answers to these questions, because we don't have a lot of air time tonight.
+Gentlemen, I need quick answers to these questions because we don't have a lot of airtime tonight.

 I'm out of here an hour early.

-Here's a fax, just answer it for me.
+Just answer it for me.

-This is from Daryl in Los Angeles.
+This is from Darrell in Los Angeles.

-That the only reason that NASA obscures this is intellectual egotism?
+You mean that the only reason that NASA obscures this is intellectual egotism?

 That's really hard to swallow.